Kathy Rae Huffman: Education

-Huffman received an MFA in Exhibition Design (with distinction) from the School of Fine Art, California State University Long Beach (CSULB) in 1979 under the supervision of Stacy Dukes, with a second major in Radio/Film/Television.
+Huffman received an MFA in Exhibition Design (with distinction) from the School of Fine Art, California State University, Long Beach (CSULB) in 1979 under the supervision of Stacy Dukes, with a second major in Radio/Film/Television.
 She also completed a two-year postgraduate certificate program in Gallery and Museum Studies from CSULB, under the guidance of Constance Glenn, in 1980.
 She holds a Life Membership Awarded, Phi Kappa Phi honor society.

-As an art student in the 1970s, Huffman supported herself with a part-time job as 'staff artist' for the Long Beach Public Library system - one of the first institutions to acquire portable video equipment.
+As an art student in the 1970s, Huffman supported herself with a part-time job as 'staff artist' for the Long Beach Public Library system, one of the first institutions to acquire portable video equipment.
 She used the Sony Portapak to document library events.
 To learn more about video and its potential as a tool for artmaking, she joined the Museum Studies course at CSULB.
 Huffman met the video artist Bill Viola in 1976 and began to work in collaboration with him on his ambitious project, the interactive video and sound installation Olfaction.
 It was presented at the final group exhibition 'Beyond the Artists' Hand' for the Museum Studies course.
 Olfaction worked perfectly for the entire exhibition; since then, Huffman has tried to match that level of achievement for every show she curated.

-In 1977, then deputy director at the Long Beach Museum of Art David Ross invited Huffman to complete her 6-month professional internship, the final requirement of the CSULB Museum Studies course.
+In 1977, then deputy director at the Long Beach Museum of Art (LBMA), David Ross, invited Huffman to complete her 6-month professional internship, the final requirement of the CSULB Museum Studies course.
 From 1977 till 1979, Huffman was Video Coordinator for the Los Angeles-based non-profit organization "Some Serious Business, Inc" (directed by Nancy Drew, Susan Martin, and Elizabeth Freeman), and she managed numerous video screening events and Southern California cable television series in collaboration with the LBMA, like the artists program 'Made for TV', organized by 'The Kitchen' (New York City).
 In 1978, Huffman was assistant curator and exhibition designer for Streamline Moderne, a survey of household objects, vehicles, and graphic design of the 1930s and 1940s.
-Curator was Stacy Dukes, at the CSULB Art Gallery.
+Curator was Stacy Dukes at the CSULB Art Gallery.
 In 1979, Huffman coordinated Picturephone Performance, a live performance by Nam June Paik and numerous invited artists, between Los Angeles and New York.